Prana, their Vayus, and Pranayama

 I recommend to use a small number of cleansing, vitalising, and rhythmic breathing techniques.

-Then, perfect the art of breath retention in combination with the three main bandas (I outline these practices in an upcoming article).
+Then, perfect the art of breath retention in combination with the three main bandas (I outline these practices in this free course here).

 If you follow this type of pranayama program consistently, for an extended period, you’ll experience all the health benefits mentioned above.